danielcasanova12/danielcasanova12/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Brazilian+computer+science+student;Full+stack+developer;Backend+lover...;)](https://git.io/typing-svg)

-🎓 Currently, I'm pursuing my Bachelor's degree in Computer Science, where I've gained a solid foundation in various programming languages, algorithms, data structures, and software development methodologies.

-💼 I'm actively seeking employment opportunities to apply my skills and knowledge in a professional setting.
-I'm eager to collaborate with talented teams, contribute to meaningful projects, and continue learning and growing as a software developer.

-💡 My areas of interest include web development, software engineering, and data science.
-I enjoy building responsive and user-friendly web applications, working with modern frameworks, and leveraging data to derive valuable insights.

-🌟 In my free time, I like to explore open-source projects, participate in coding competitions, and stay up-to-date with the latest industry trends and technologies.
-I believe in the power of continuous learning and strive to improve my skills with each new project.

-📫 If you have any exciting job opportunities or would like to connect, feel free to reach out to me through the contact information provided below.
-I'm open to collaboration, networking, and discussing potential career opportunities.

 🌐 Thank you for visiting my GitHub profile, and I look forward to connecting with you!

 <h3 align="left">Connect with me:</h3>
 <p align="left">